-In 1970, if you had gone to an adoption agency as a single person and applied for a child, you would have, unfortunately, been turned down -- it just wasn't done.
-In fact, in some States, there were laws against single parent adoption.
+In 1970, if you had gone to an adoption agency as a single person and applied to adopt a child, you would, unfortunately, have had little chance of success -- it just wasn't done much.
+There was a strong bias against single parent adoption.
 Now, thousands of children in the United States and other countries are living with single men and women who have chosen to become parents and who have been given the opportunity to provide a loving permanent home for a child.

 Why Is Single Parent Adoption Becoming More Prevalent?